michaltakac/michaltakac/README.md

 ### What I'm up to currently

+In July 2025, I joined [Sudolabs](https://sudolabs.com/), where we build software for startups and enterprises.

-In May 2025 I founded RandomFour LLC, a solo US company for my indie projects.
-At the same time, I'm also collaborating with various companies in [Slovakia](https://sudolabs.com/) and [Czechia](https://www.bottlecapai.com/) on AI & LLM stuff, helping to build products and optimize AI models.
+In May 2025, I founded RandomFour LLC, a US company for my solo indie projects, which I work on during nights and weekends.

-In 2021 I've founded [DimensionLab](https://dimensionlab.org), where we were working on next-generation engineering and scientific software and built Siml.ai Platform for PhysicsML.
-Unfortunately, we ran out of money and my health problems worsened, therefore we stopped working on it in April 2025 and sunsetted Siml.ai.
+In 2021, I founded [DimensionLab](https://dimensionlab.org), where we worked on next-generation engineering and scientific software, building the Siml.ai Platform for PhysicsML.
+Unfortunately, we ran out of money, and my health problems worsened; therefore, we stopped working on it in April 2025 and sunsetted Siml.ai.

 I'm also a board member of [Paralelná Polis Košice](https://www.paralelnapoliskosice.sk/) and founder of [QuestSpace hackerspace](https://questspace.sk/?lang=en).
 We've established a physical presence in the heart of Košice city on Hlavná 36 street - come for a great coffee and hacking on some collaborative projects!